 Students complete two assessment tasks for each unit.
-The assessment techniques used in Industrial Graphics Skills are:
+The assessment techniques used in Industrial Technology Skills are:

-Technique Description Response requirements Practical demonstration Students perform a practical demonstration of drafting and reflect on industry practices, skills and drawing procedures.
-Practical demonstration of drafting Drawings: the drafting skills and procedures used in 3-5 production processes Documentation Multimodal (at least two modes delivered at the same time): up to 3 minutes, 6 A4 pages, or equivalent digital media Project Students draft in response to a provided client brief and technical information.
-Unit-specific product Drawings: drawings drafted using the skills and procedures in 5-7 production processes Drawing process Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Technique Description Response requirements Practical demonstration Students perform a practical demonstration and reflect on industry practices, skills and drawing procedures.
+Practical demonstration Documentation Multimodal (at least two modes delivered at the same time): up to 3 minutes, 6 A4 pages, or equivalent digital media Project Students draft in response to a provided client brief and technical information.
+Unit-specific product Documentation Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media